 “I eat a lot.”

 She laughed happily as if he had said something hilarious.
 “We’ll manage.”
-Watching her smile, he remembered a sublime Spanish phrase of poetry about dawn …or was it a lullaby his mother had sung — nothing could be more delightful than spending the evening with her.
+Watching her smile, he remembered a sublime Spanish phrase of poetry about dawn …or was it a lullaby his mother had sung — nothing, he thought, could be more delightful than spending the evening with her.

-He wished Callie hadn’t cut her long hair.
-It used to be long enough to pin up in a bun.
-Her choppy cut now resembled Carrie Mather’s new style.
-Stray tendrils floating down the sides of their faces were now just tender memories.
+He wished Callie hadn’t cut her hair, which used to be long enough to pin up in a bun.
+Her choppy cut resembled Carrie’s new style.
+Stray tendrils which used to float down the sides of their faces were just tender memories.

 They had walked, her skirt blowing in the breeze, her hair glistening with flashes of the late afternoon sun and her face shadowed with rippling shades of pink and brown as overhanging leafy trees cast shadows.

-Their walk was over too soon.
+Too soon, their walk was over.
 Callie had tapped the dinner order into the phone,

 “We usually get the same thing: potstickers, crab rangoon, cashew chicken, orange chicken, hot and sour soup…